Lake Adger – NC

 As I paddled across the width of the lake a fellow in a fishing boat mentioned that he had seen an eagle – I did not see an eagle but there was a heron in the general vicinity – just up from a small babbling ‘brook’.
 Lake Adger is not a wide-bodied lake as one might imagine but one in which the main channel winds through the land above the ancient river bed.

-I followed the Southern shore utilizing the shade while exploring every cove available, two of the coves went much further than I had anticipated with each ending in a ‘wetlands’ setting, turtles were numerous.
+I simply followed the Southern shore and used the shade while exploring every cove possible, two of the coves went much further than I had anticipated with each ending in a ‘wetlands’ setting, turtles were numerous.
 The water was very smooth and I was both surprised and impressed with the tranquil nature surrounding these coves.

 So I held the camera out and down – I didn’t feel ‘in-danger,’ but I did feel ‘the-danger.’